whunmr/emacsIDEAs/README.md

 ```
 Copy target (word | line | paragraph), then insert text at current caret:
+*Tips: Consider w in C-w  follows emacs' command "Alt-w" as copy, or "with target". *

 C-w C-w 't' 'm' : Copy target word, then insert at current caret
 C-w C-s 't' 'm' : Copy target string, then insert at current caret